Can I pay my bills online?

 Yes, on the City’s website.
 Do not use your bank’s online bill-pay.
 Pay Real Estate tax, Personal Property (business) tax, Water and Excise bills on the City’s site via ACH for free.
 Credit card payments are subject to fees.

 Warrant excise bills are accepted for payment via the deputy collector’s site and the link for Warrant Excise directs you there.
-The Deputy charges $.50 for ACH payments, and credit card transactions are subject to 3.2% of the bill.
+The Deputy charges $0.50 for ACH payments, and credit card transactions are subject to 3.2% of the bill.
 Minimum of $3.00 per bill will be charged.

 To pay on the City’s site, go to link “Online Bill Payment” at top left.
 Have your bill in front of you when making a payment.

 Can I pay by phone?

 No, but you can pay bills on the City’s website.
 It’s free when you pay by ACH transaction (checkbook).
 Credit card payments are subject to fees.

 To Whom do I make my checks payable?

 If you are manually/literally writing out a check, it should be made payable to the “City of Newton.”
 Put your bill number on the face of your check.
 Mail your check with the lower section of the Collector’s copy of the bill in the envelope provided.

 Please DO NOT use your bank’s online bill-pay to pay your bills.
 The most cost effective and green method (no paper check is generated) is via the City’s website.